 operate in accordance with its license from Health Canada, and any other requirements of the Province of Ontario and any other competent authority;

-operate in a indoors;
+operate in a wholly enclosed building ;

-operate in a Zone designated for industrial use;
+operate in a Zone designated for Industrial Use;

-obtain a business license pursuant to the provisions of the Municipality's Business Licensing By-law 03-18;
+obtain a business license pursuant to the provisions of theTown's Business Licensing By-law -;

 obtain, prior to commencing operation, a Change of Use Permit, issued pursuant to section 10 of the Building Code Act, 1992, S.O.
 1992, c.23;

-Obtain, prior to commencing operation , a plan for an Odour Abatement Protocol to eliminate the migration of any Noxious Odour off its Premises and provide satisfactory proof thereof to the , which shall be subject to peer review and approval by the Town;
+Obtain, prior to commencing operation , a plan for an Odour Abatement Protocol to prevent the migration of any Noxious Odour off its Premises and provide satisfactory proof thereof to the Town in the form of an affidavit by a duly qualified mechanical engineer licensed in the Province of Ontario, which shall be subject to peer review and approval by the Town;

 obtain, prior to commencing operation, Site Plan Approval and enter into a Site Plan Agreement pursuant to section 41 of the Planning Act, R.S.O.
 1990, c.
 P.13;

-operate following the Odour Abatement Protocol to eliminate the migration of any Noxious Odour off its Premises and provide satisfactory proof thereof to the Municipality;
+operate following the Odour Abatement Protocol to prevent the migration of any Noxious Odour off its Premises and provide satisfactory proof thereof to the Town in the form of an affidavit by a duly qualified mechanical engineer licensed in the Province of Ontario ;

+Lighting shall not be visible outside the building from sunset till sunrise ; all lighting shall be fully shielded in such a manner that all light emitted directly by the lamp or diffusing element is projected below the horizontal plane through the lowest light emitting part ;

 be limited to the production, processing and packaging of Cannabis on behalf of the registered owner of the Premises and one other person; and

-U) be inspected by the Municipality's Fire Department and comply with the provisions of the Fire Protection and Prevention Act, 1997, S.O.
+U) be inspected by the Town's Fire Department and comply with the provisions of the Fire Protection and Prevention Act, 1997, S.O.
 1997, c.4.

 6. Part I and Part II Cannabis Facility Separation distances

-Cannabis Fa250( TBD )EstablishedMultipleGeneral Development Village
+A lot with a Cannabis Facility must be:

+(a) at least 250( TBD ) metres from a lot in a:

+Established Residential Zone category;

+(ii) Residential Multiple Zone category;

+(iii) General Commercial Zone category;

+(iv) Residential Development Zone category;

+(v) Village Commercial Zone category;

+(vi) Institutional Zone category; and

+(vii) Open Space Zone category; and

-250 ( TBD )
+(B) at least 250 ( TBD ) metres from a lot with a:

-;
+(i) public school; (ii) private school;

+(iii) place of worship;

+(iv) day nursery;

 (vi)Sensitive Use;